 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents.
-The Company generally maintains balances in various operating accounts at financial institutions that management believes to be of high credit quality, in amounts that may exceed federally insured limits.
+The Company generally maintains balances in various operating accounts at financial institutions that management believes to be credit worthy, in amounts that may exceed federally insured limits.
 The Company has not experienced any losses related to its cash and cash equivalents and does not believe that it is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.
-As of June 30, 2024 and December 31, 2023, all of the Company's cash and cash equivalents were held at one accredited financial institution.